-- The general ad valorem tax rate for fiscal year 2018 was 10 mills and remains unchanged for fiscal year 2019. - The Tuskegee Airmen Museum continues to bring a moderate increase in revenue to the City's economy and continues to attract visitors. - Exit 38 developments are in process; the main infrastructure of the water and sewer lines is nearing completion.
-Current plans of a full service travel center, which includes franchises of Huddle House, Little Caesars Pizza, Krispy Krunchy Chicken and a Greyhound bus terminal are expected to start ground breaking by June 2019.
-A Popeye's Chicken restaurant is also expected to start ground breaking soon.
-According to the Macon County Economic Development Authority Director, many retailers continue to express serious interest in locating at this site.
+- The general ad valorem tax rate for fiscal year 2019 was 10 mills and remains unchanged for fiscal year 2020. - The Tuskegee Airmen Museum continues to attract visitors and bring in a moderate increase in revenue to the City's economy. - Exit 38 developments are in process; the main infrastructure of the water and sewer lines is nearing completion.
+Current plans of a full service travel center which includes franchises of Huddle House, Little Caesars Pizza, Krispy Krunchy Chicken and a Greyhound bus terminal are nearing completion and has an expected opening date of August 2020.
+A Popeye's Chicken restaurant has also opened for business in the area.
+According to the Macon County Economic Development Authority Director many retailers continue to express serious interest in locating at this site.
 With these franchises, a significant increase in sales tax and fuel tax revenue is expected.
 A family style restaurant and a hotel chain is also expected to locate at this exit in the near future. - The City's Commerce Park is another site that continues to generate interest.
-A number of auto industry suppliers are looking into the site for manufacturing or distribution operations as well as a number of robotic related enterprises. - Downtown development activity is expected to start soon.
+A number of auto industry suppliers are looking into the site for manufacturing or distribution operations and a number of robotic related enterprises. - Downtown development activity is expected to start soon.
 This will include repairs and rehabilitation of dilapidated buildings, and beautification efforts.
-The city continues to work towards becoming an Alabama Main Street Certified City. - Economic development plans include specific initiatives to increase tourism traffic and revenue, as well as efforts to grow the current population base.
+The city continues to work towards becoming an Alabama Main Street Certified City. - Economic development plans include specific initiatives to increase tourism traffic, revenue and efforts to grow the current population base.